JRPerrenoud/free-genai-bootcamp-2025/lang-portal/backend-flask/Readme.md

 ```

 This will do the following:
-- create the words.db (Sqlite3 database)
+- Create the words.db (SQLite database)
-- run the migrations found in `seeds/`
+- Create database tables using SQL definitions from `sql/setup/` directory
-- run the seed data found in `seed/`
+- Import seed data from the `seed/` directory (including word lists and study activities)

-Please note that migrations and seed data is manually coded to be imported in the `lib/db.py`.
-So you need to modify this code if you want to import other seed data.
+- NOTE: This is a desctructive action and will delete the existing database if it exists.
+Only do this if you want to reset the database.

 ## Clearing the database

-Simply delete the `words.db` to clear entire database.
+Simply delete the `words.db` to clear the entire database.

-## Running the backend api
+## Running the backend API

 ```sh
 python app.py
 ```

-This should start the flask app on port `5000`
+This will start the Flask app on port `5000`

+## Project Structure

+- `app.py` - Main Flask application entry point
+- `lib/db.py` - Database connection and initialization logic
+- `routes/` - API endpoint definitions
+- `seed/` - JSON files containing initial data
+- `sql/setup/` - SQL files for table creation
+- `tasks.py` - Invoke tasks for database initialization